wolfSSL/wolfssl/wolfcrypt/src/port/xilinx/versal_gen2_asu/README.md

 WOLFSSL_VERSAL_GEN2_ASU_CIPHER
 ```

-`_ECC` also covers ECDH and ECIES when those features are built.
+`_ECC` also covers ECDH, ECIES, Ed25519 and Ed448 when those features are
+built.

+Ed25519 and Ed448 offload needs classic ECC turned on as well, because the
+EdDSA handlers live in the same file as ECDSA and that file is built only when
+`HAVE_ECC` is set.
+A build with EdDSA but no classic ECC still works, it just
+runs EdDSA in software.

 Other switches: